 As College of Business faculty, we understand the need to exemplify what we teach, supporting our students to serve their organizations by teaching them to think critically and serve ethically.
-We have targeted key initiatives for the 2014-2015 year.
-These initiatives include, but are not limited to: continuing our pursuit of ACBSP accreditation, initiating a comprehensive program review and assessment plan, exploring the potential for a Doctorate in Business Administration Program, launching new part-time faculty professional development initiatives, developing new MBA and BA/BS minors, majors, and concentrations, as well as launching a center focusing on providing not for credit programs for our global business community.
+We have targeted key initiatives, as part of our strategic planning process, for this year.
+These initiatives include, but are not limited to: continuing our work toward achieving ACBSP accreditation, beginning a comprehensive undergraduate program review, growing our new DBA program, launching new faculty professional development initiatives such as Café, developing new MBA and BA/BS minors, majors, and specializations, building the Center for Innovation and Entrepreneurship, and expanding our Speaker Series.
+We also continue our efforts on creating a culture of assessment.